ChaalBaaz: Reboot

 In 2021, a reboot titled ChaalBaaz in London was announced by T-Series with the same director and Shraddha Kapoor in the lead dual role; the film was later put on hold.

 Music

-Music composer duo Laxmikant–Pyarelal composed the film's score with lyrics by Anand Bakshi.
+Music composer duo Laxmikant–Pyarelal composed the film's score with lyrics penned by Anand Bakshi.
 The music was produced by Zee Music Company.
-The film's songs were very well received with some, such as "Na Jaane Kahan Se Aayi Hai" going on to become huge hits and classics.
+The film's songs were very well received, with some, such as "Na Jaane Kahan Se Aayi Hai" and "Tera Bemar Mera Dil" going on to become huge hits and classics.
+The music of "Na Jaane Kahan Se Aayi Hai" is copied from Stevie Wonder's - Part time Lover.